Easter: May 15th

 Other Commemorations: St. John Baptist de la Salle, confessor

 Isidore was a Spanish laborer who worked most of his life as a ploughman for a nobleman who lived near Madrid, Spain.
 Although working many hours a day, he never failed to attend daily Mass, and spend time praying before the Holy Eucharist.
 He married a maid-servant, Maria de la Cabeza, who was also canonized a saint.
 They were always willing to help their neighbors and worked with the poor in the city slums.
-In 1947, he was proclaimed the Patron of the National Rural Life Conference in the United States.According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. John Baptist de la Salle.
+In 1947, he was proclaimed the Patron of the National Rural Life Conference in the United States.According to the 1962 Missal of Bl.
+John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. John Baptist de la Salle.
 He was inspired by God to give a Christian education to the poor, he founded the Brothers of the Christan Schools which soon spread throughout the world.
 In private life he treated himself with extreme rigor.
 He died in 1719.
-His feast in the Ordinary Form of the Roman Rite is celebrated on April 7.According to the Roman Martyrology, today is the feast of St. Dymphna, the daughter of a pagan Celtic chieftain and a Christian.
-She fled from her home on the death of her mother to escape the incestuous interest of her father and went to Antwerp accompanied by her confessor, St. Gerebernus, and two companions.
+His feast in the Ordinary Form of the Roman Rite is celebrated on April 7.Historically today is the feast of St. Dymphna, the daughter of a pagan Celtic chieftain and a Christian.
+She fled from home on the death of her mother to escape the incestuous interest of her father and went to Antwerp accompanied by her confessor, St. Gerebernus, and two companions.
 They then built an oratory at Gheel where they lived as hermits.
 Tracked down by Dymphna's father, the two companions and the priest were murdered by his men, and Dymphna was beheaded by her father when she refused to return with him.
-The feast of the Queen of Apostles was established on the first Saturday after the Ascension by the Sacred Congregation of Rites at the request of the Pallottine Fathers.
-Mary initiated her mission as Queen of Apostles in the Cenacle.
-She gathered the apostles together, comforted them, and assisted them in prayer.
-Together with them she hoped, desired and prayed; with them her petitions were heeded and she received the Holy Spirit on the day of Pentecost.
+We continue the Novena to the Holy Spirit.

 St. Isidore the Farmer